ekiernan/Optimus_edits/Loom_schema.md

 # What's in the Optimus Pipeline Loom File?

 The Loom file is an HDF5 matrix file generated using [Loompy v.3.0](http://loompy.org/).
 It contains multiple metrics for both individual genes (the rows of the matrix) and cells (the columns of the matrix).
-The tables below document these metrics, define them, and describe any relevant tools used to generate them.
+The tables below document these metrics, list which tools generate them, and define them.

 ## Cell Metrics